 If you like crispy skin, you're better off cooking chicken thighs in the oven or on the grill.
 Try my sheet-pan honey mustard chicken and cauliflower or sheet-pan soy sauce chicken and broccoli.

 If you really want to boil the chicken first, then it works okay to put boiled thighs under an oven broiler.
-Place the thighs on a baking sheet.
+Place the boiled thighs on a baking sheet.
+Pat the skin dry.
 Brush oil or butter over the skin.
 You can also add spices, seasonings, or sauce (like BBQ sauce).
 Broil the chicken until the skin is crispy, making sure to keep a close eye on the chicken so it doesn't burn.

 Yes.
 The cooking time for boiled drumsticks is usually around 20 to 25 minutes.
 Chicken leg quarters take longer, closer to 30 minutes or more.